 Metropolitan-wide Aboriginal Engagement

 The Metropolitan Partnerships are committed to Treaty, Self Determination and Truth Telling.
-Each Metropolitan Partnership has an Aboriginal member, these Aboriginal members also work as a group and guide metropolitan-wide projects to benefit Aboriginal communities across Melbourne.
+Each Metropolitan Partnership had an Aboriginal member; these members worked as a group and guided metropolitan-wide projects to benefit Aboriginal communities across Melbourne from 2017-2024.

 Meet our members